thanhgonzalo/datn/shop-tmdt/public/plugin/ckeditor/skins/moono/readme.md

 Features
 -------------------
-"Moono" is a monochromatic skin, which offers a modern look coupled with gradients and transparency.
+"Moono" is a monochromatic skin, which offers a mordern look coupled with gradients and transparency.
 It comes with the following features:

 - Chameleon feature with brightness,